-NOTE: The following section has been copied from the Scouts Canada publication "Guidelines to Helping People Grow" (March 1991) (cat.no.21-213)
+NOTE: The following section has been copied from the Scouts Canada publication "Guidelines to Helping People Grow" (March 1991)

-"One can lack any of the qualities of an organizer - with one exception and still be effective and successful.
+"One can lack any of the qualities of an organizer - with one exception - and still be effective and successful.
 That exception is the art of communication.
 It does not matter what you know about anything if you cannot communicate to your people.
 In that event you are not even a failure.
 You're just not there.